Hakata-ku, Fukuoka

 Hakata-ku (博多区) is a ward of the city of Fukuoka in Fukuoka Prefecture, Japan.

-Many of Fukuoka Prefecture and Fukuoka City's principal government, commercial, retail and entertainment establishments are located in the district.
-Hakata-ku is also the location of Fukuoka's main train station, Hakata Station, Fukuoka Airport and the Hakata Port international passenger ship terminal.
+Many of Fukuoka Prefecture and Fukuoka City's principal government, commercial, retail, and entertainment establishments are located in the district.
+Hakata-ku is also the location of Fukuoka's main train station, Hakata Station, Fukuoka Airport, and the Hakata Port international passenger ship terminal.

 Geography

 Hakata-ku is a ward of Fukuoka City located on its eastern edge.
-It covers an area of 31.47 km^{2} with a population of 206,629 (as of January 1, 2009).
+It covers an area of 31.47 km2 with a population of 266,793 as of 1 August 2026.
 Much of the ward consists of low-lying plains beside the Mikasa River (御笠川, Mikasagawa).
-The northwestern end of the ward faces Hakata Bay, which includes both ferry and international cruise ship terminals Hakata Harbor (博多港, Hakata kō).
-The northeast end of the ward is slightly elevated, and is named Higashihirao (東平尾), with nearby Fukuoka Airport.
+The northwestern end of the ward faces Hakata Bay, which includes both ferry and international cruise ship terminals, Hakata Harbor (博多港, Hakata kō).
+The northeast end of the ward is slightly elevated and is named Higashihirao (東平尾), with nearby Fukuoka Airport.
 Around Hakata Station is downtown; Nakasu (中洲) is the main dining and entertainment district of the ward along the Naka River (那珂川, Nakagawa).
-Hakata-ku also houses the Fukuoka Prefectural office.
+Hakata-ku also houses the Fukuoka Prefectural Office.

 Economy

-Many Japanese companies have established branch offices in Hakata-ku due to its ease of access to local government offices as well transportation hubs such as Hakata Station and Fukuoka Airport.
+Many Japanese companies have established branch offices in Hakata-ku due to its ease of access to local government offices as well as transportation hubs such as Hakata Station and Fukuoka Airport.
 The headquarters of JR Kyūshū, Best Denki, and many other companies are in the ward.

 Air Next, a subsidiary of All Nippon Airways, is headquartered on the grounds of Fukuoka Airport in Hakata-ku.
 Link Airs has its headquarters in the Fukuoka Gion Daiichi Seimei Building (福岡祇園第一生命ビル Fukuoka Gion Daiichi Seimei Biru) in Hakata-ku.
 Cisco has an Asia-Pacific sales office on the 12th floor of the Fukuoka Gion Daiichi Seimei Building.

 Prior to its dissolution, Harlequin Air was headquartered on the grounds of the airport in Hakata-ku.

 Hakata's economy was significantly transformed in 1996 with the opening of Canal City Hakata, an award-winning destination shopping and entertainment center.

 Cruise ship tourism

-From the early 2010s Hakata became the beneficiary of significant growth in cruise ship tourism; particularly with visitors from China.
+From the early 2010s, Hakata became the beneficiary of significant growth in cruise ship tourism, particularly with visitors from China.

-In 2014, 91 cruise ships travelled from China called at Hakata.
+In 2014, 91 cruise ships travelled from China and called at Hakata.
 In 2015, 245 cruise ship calls were made at Hakata Port.
 After expansion and redevelopment of the port facilities, the number of cruise ship port calls in 2016 is expected to exceed 400.
 As of 2015, the largest passenger vessel making regular port calls at Hakata is Royal Caribbean International's MS Quantum of the Seas.

-Partly as a result of growing international tourism, in 2015 Fukuoka reported the fastest rising tax revenues and population in Japan.
+Partly as a result of growing international tourism, in 2015, Fukuoka reported the fastest rising tax revenues and population in Japan.